top of page

 • Monitoring for unauthorized access

-Ransomware attacks on hospitals have increased globally — DPDP makes defence mandatory, not optional.
+Ransomware attacks on hospitals have increased globally.
+DPDP makes defense mandatory, not optional.

-While medical records must be preserved for medico-legal periods, DPDP emphasises:
+While medical records must be preserved for medico-legal periods, DPDP emphasizes:

 • No indefinite storage